rh122/rh122.github.io/from-the-experts.md

+layout: page
+title: "From the Experts"
+permalink: /GT4SE/

 # From the Experts

 “This book … is the first comprehensive and systematic presentation of graph-based modelling and applica- tions to the practice of software engineering.
 It can be of use in teaching, to present the foundations of soft- ware modelling and verification.
 It is also a reference book for researchers who are active in software mod- elling. … I fully share the authors’ point that graph transformations are an extremely powerful and tremen- dously useful tool that can empower software engineers and help them to develop better and higher quality software.
 This book is a decisive step in this direction.”